|Date:||Thursday 27 January 2022|

-This webinar will be useful for those in public and immigration law sectors, as well as those in the NGO and charity sector.
+This webinar is for those in public and immigration law sectors, as well as those in the NGO and charity sector.

 This event will be followed by an in-depth conference closer to the Bill’s passage into law, which will provide expert, technical and strategic updates on any changes, and will be particularly useful for public and immigration law solicitors.

 Stephanie Harrison QC, Joint Head of Chambers, Garden Court Chambers (Chair)